 FOUNDATIONS OF HEALTH (FOH) STUDENTS AT HCC

 Are you looking for a career in healthcare?
 Are you an FOH student at HCC interested in a selective health program like nursing?
 To learn more about selective and non-selective options within FOH, please click here.
 We encourage students to meet with an FOH advisor for selective program navigation, and health career pathway advising.

-FOH also offers monthly information sessions.
+FOH also offers online information sessions.
 We encourage you to attend to learn about all of your selective and non-selective options.

 IN-PROGRAM HCC NURSING STUDENTS

 Are you currently a nursing student enrolled at Holyoke Community College?
 Please feel free to reach out to your program chair with any questions:

 HCC TUTORING CENTER

 If you have questions or want someone to study with, HCC has a great tutoring center.
 This service is offered for free to current HCC students.